dotnet/docs/docs/standard/microservices-architecture/architect-microservice-container-applications/direct-client-to-microservice-communication-versus-the-API-Gateway-pattern.md

 As mentioned, you should implement several API Gateways so that you can have a different façade for the needs of each client app.
 Each API Gateway can provide a different API tailored for each client app, possibly even based on the client form factor by implementing specific adapter code which underneath calls multiple internal microservices.

 Since a custom API Gateway is usually a data aggregator, you need to be careful with it.
-Usually it is not a good idea to have a single API Gateway aggregating all the internal microservices of your application.
+Usually it isn't a good idea to have a single API Gateway aggregating all the internal microservices of your application.
 If it does, it acts as a monolithic aggregator or orchestrator and violates microservice autonomy by coupling all the microservices.
 Therefore, the API Gateways should be segregated based on business boundaries and not act as an aggregator for the whole application.

 Sometimes a granular API Gateway can also be a microservice by itself, and even have a domain or business name and related data.
 Having the API Gateway’s boundaries dictated by the business or domain will help you to get a better design.

-Granularity in the API Gateway tier can be especially useful for more advanced composite UI applications based on microservices, because the concept of a fine-grained API Gateway is similar to an UI composition service.
+Granularity in the API Gateway tier can be especially useful for more advanced composite UI applications based on microservices, because the concept of a fine-grained API Gateway is similar to a UI composition service.
 We discuss this later in the [Creating composite UI based on microservices](#creating-composite-ui-based-on-microservices-including-visual-ui-shape-and-layout-generated-by-multiple-microservices).

 Therefore, for many medium- and large-size applications, using a custom-built API Gateway is usually a good approach, but not as a single monolithic aggregator or unique central custom API Gateway.